Arthritis Types and Treatments

 - It affects 1 million Americans, 70 to 80% are men, with the first attack starting between 40 and 50 years of age.

-- This is a chronic inflammatory disease of the spine that can result in fused vertebrae and rigid spine.
+- This is a chronic inflammatory disease of the spine that can result in fused vertebrae and rigid spine over the years.

-- It is primarily a genetic disease and affects 318,000 Americans, usually men between the ages of 16 and 35.
+- It is primarily a genetic disease and affects more than 2.7 million Americans, and it usually is found in men between the ages of 16 and 35.

 Phil Mickelson –Recently Diagnosed with Psoriatic arthritis